RRDC-SL/Collar-Cuffs/docs/user_manual.md

 1. Edit your collar and navigate to the Content tab of the edit window.
 2. Drag your character sheet notecard into the object contents.
     * For best results, make sure your character sheet is the only notecard in the collar.
+    * You can set an external character sheet by setting the notecard's name to the URL.

 ## Leash Handle Script Installation ##
 1. Edit the object you want to act as a leash handle and select the prim you want to recieve chains.